Khao Sok National Park: Travel Guide & Things to Do!

 The Khao Sok National Park is one of the absolute most beautiful natural highlights in Thailand.
 About 1 hour from Khao Lak and 2 hours from Surat Thani, Khao Sok is located in the south of the country.
 Characterized by breathtaking scenery with huge rock formations, deep jungle, tropical waterfalls and hidden caves, there are plenty of exciting things to see in the national park.
 However, the main attraction is Cheow Lan Lake, a gigantic reservoir in the middle of the jungle, where you can take spectacular boat tours.
 In addition, jungle tours, cave trekking, trips to see elephants and hikes to various waterfalls are also very popular activities in Khao Sok National Park.

-In this travel guide you will find all important information and tips about Khao Sok National Park in Thailand.
+In this travel guide, you will find all important information and tips about Khao Sok National Park in Thailand.
 Here you will learn everything about the best things to do, accommodation, excursions and activities.
-In addition, we show amaing pictures and why a trip is worthwhile in any case.
+In addition, we show spectacular pictures and why a trip is worthwhile in any case.

 General information about Khao Sok National Park